sybrew/the-seo-framework/readme.txt

 		* The plugin can now downgrade its database version to the currently installed version automatically.
 This makes sure necessary future upgrade procedures are reinstated when you choose to downgrade (for any reason).
 			* Since TSF v3.0.6 this happens when a user saved the options, but this could lead to inconsistent behavior on WordPress Multisite installations.
 		* We removed a lot of redundant code (like option upgrade checks), which have long been superseded by better standards.
+		* We've added descriptive links to all meta title and description labels.
 		* Code and URL input types (Twitter profile, Webmasters' verification codes) now always flow from left to right, even if your site's written language setting is otherwise.
 		* Tooltip arrows now always follow your mouse, for a more natural look.
 		* Tooltips now support RTL screens without the arrow overflowing.